GPierce9/Vault-Protocol-v2.5-Safer-AI-by-Design/README.md

 * **Papers:** Each file contains discrete **“papers”** — these are like individual facts, guidelines, or pieces of information.
 A paper is a Professional source or procedure that can be used as a source for answers.

+### 2.5) The Neuro-Symbolic Foundation: Why Structure Matters

+#### Beyond Probabilistic Approximation
+The filing system described above is not merely organizational convenience—it represents a fundamental architectural requirement.
+Current LLMs store all knowledge in neural weights, making every output probabilistic.
+This is why they hallucinate: they're approximating facts rather than retrieving them.
+Vault Protocol envisions a hybrid neuro-symbolic architecture where:

+Symbolic Engine (Logic/Safety Cabinets): Stores structured knowledge deterministically.
+Mathematical axioms, medical facts, legal codes, and safety protocols exist as discrete, retrievable "papers" with 100% fidelity.
+Neural Network (Creativity Cabinet): Handles natural language generation, tone, and creative expression—tasks where probabilistic processing excels.

+#### Deterministic Retrieval vs. Probabilistic Generation
+When Vault needs a medical fact, it doesn't generate an approximation—it retrieves the exact information from the Logic Cabinet.
+When it needs to apply a safety protocol, it doesn't estimate what might be appropriate—it executes predetermined procedures from the Safety Cabinet.
+This is the difference between:

+Current LLMs: "Based on patterns in my training, the dosage is probably 5mg" Vault Protocol: "Retrieved from Medical/Cardiology/Medication: Lisinopril starting dose = 5mg"

+Why This Eliminates Core Problems
+Hallucination: Impossible for structured facts—they're retrieved, not generated.
+Safety Drift: Safety rules are hard-coded procedures, not learned behaviors that can be overridden.
+Inconsistency: The same query to the same cabinet always returns the same information.

 ### Key Advantages of the Filing System.

 #### Mitigates Hallucination & Improves Relevance: